-Splashtop On-Prem Gateway allows system admin to configure CA-signed SSL certificate (2048-bit RSA SHA-2), to ensure its identify and to prevent man-in-the-middle attacks.
+Splashtop On-Prem Gateway provides system administrator the ability to configure a CA-signed SSL certificate (2048-bit RSA SHA-2) to verify its identify and prevent man-in-the-middle attacks.

-All Splashtop components would negotiate to TLS 1.2 by default.
+All Splashtop components default to negotiating TLS 1.2 for secure communication.